 The quality of these products is not regulated by the US Food and Drug Administration (FDA).
 The dose of hormones can vary from batch to batch.
 We agree with expert groups who recommend that women not adopt this approach, because the hormone products do not have adequate quality control.
 Supporters of this approach claim that bioidentical hormones are safer and have fewer side effects than commercially available preparations.
 However, there is no scientific proof that this is true.

 RISKS AND BENEFITS OF HORMONE THERAPY

 The Women's Health Initiative (WHI) was a large study designed to find out if hormone therapy would reduce the risk of heart attacks (coronary heart disease [CHD]) after menopause.
-The study found that taking estrogen-progestin in combination actually increases the risk of heart attacks, breast cancer, blood clots, and strokes in older postmenopausal women.
+The study found that taking estrogen-progestin in combination actually increases the risk of heart attacks, breast cancer, blood clots, and strokes in older postmenopausal women but not in younger postmenopausal women.
 (See "Menopausal hormone therapy: Benefits and risks".)

 The results of the estrogen-only study were different.
 Women who took estrogen alone had a small increase in the risk of stroke and blood clots, but there was no increased risk of heart attacks or breast cancer.